LeviGuerra/Machine-Learning-Portfolio/README.md

 ## Supervised and Unsupervised Learning
   - ### Regression Models
     - [Linear Regression - Boston Housing Dataset](https://github.com/LeviGuerra/Machine-Learning-Portfolio/blob/master/Codes_and_Datasets/01_Linear-Regression_Boston-Housing-Dataset.ipynb): Prediction of the median value of a house in Boston using a dataset with information about the housing in the city.
-This is done first using a *simple linear regression* and then a *multiple linear regression*.
+Simple and multiple linear regressions will be presented and compared to scikit-learn regressions.
     - [Polynomial Regression - Insurance Claims Dataset](https://github.com/LeviGuerra/Machine-Learning-Portfolio/blob/master/Codes_and_Datasets/02_Polynomial-Regression_Insurance-Dataset.ipynb): Predicting the number of insurance claims in a company by means of the information collected from previous years.
+The method presented will be compared to the *Scikit-Learn* implementation.
     - [Logistic Regression - Breast Cancer Wisconsin Dataset](https://github.com/LeviGuerra/Machine-Learning-Portfolio/blob/master/Codes_and_Datasets/03_Logistic-Classification_Breast-Cancer-Wisconsin-Dataset.ipynb): The Breast Cancer Wisconsin dataset contains biophyisical information about different samples of benign and malignant cells.
 A logistic regression is used to predict whether a cell is of one type or another, based on its characteristic.
     - [Regression Models - MNIST Dataset](https://github.com/LeviGuerra/Machine-Learning-Portfolio/blob/master/Codes_and_Datasets/07_Regression-Models_MNIST.ipynb): Classifying handwritten numbers (MNIST) by means of different types of regression.
 The accuracy between methods can be compared.
   - ### K-Nearest Neighbors